Friday, August 31, 2012

 • Encourage the offspring to explore other careers and to work in other settings.
 If they return, it’s more likely they’ll bring skills from the outside and they’ll yearn to be working in the family business.

 • But maybe not.
 They might have returned because they can’t succeed at other work.
 Some years ago, I asked the adult son of a successful retailer what were the advantages of working in a family business.
 His answer: “Job security.”
-The BCG/CAFE investigators suggest you avoid the trap by requiring family members who return to apply for open positions in competition with nonfamily applicants.
+The BCG/CAFE investigators suggest you avoid the trap by requiring of family members who do return that they apply for open positions in competition with nonfamily applicants.
 To implement this, you’ll want to have the hiring process administered by a nonfamily manager.
 Otherwise, family members not making the cut could cause some clumsy Thanksgiving dinner gatherings for years to come.

 • Expect the family members to adhere to strict financial control systems.
 In one instance I’m acquainted with, a daughter of the owner had, over a two-year span, embezzled money out of the business to the tune of $750,000.
 A hit to the bottom line of three-quarter of a million dollars!
 Her excuse?
 She was taking her inheritance early.